 Any increase in the market value of the fund class units at the credit of your contract as a result of a maturity or death benefit guarantee will be referred to as a "top up".
 A contract is limited to one top up.
 Any applicable top up payments are paid from the general funds of the company.

 6.2 Maturity Date

-If you have selected the single tiered LWA option, the maturity date of your contract is December 31st of the year the annuitant named in the application turns 120 years old.
+The maturity date of your contract is December 31st of the year the annuitant named in the application turns 120 years old.